benrrr/Barcode-Reader/README.md

 OpenCV program designed to find, extract, correct orientation and read a barcode from an image.

 This was completed in a team of 3 inlcuding myself, Robert Vaughan and Mohamad Zabad.
-Much of my research and development process was documented [here](https://2284benryan.blogspot.com/ "https://2284benryan.blogspot.com/")
+Much of my research and development process was documented [here](https://2284benryan.blogspot.com/ "https://2284benryan.blogspot.com/").

 ## Sample Images

-### Original
+### Input Image
 ![Imgur](https://i.imgur.com/KhxaADM.jpg "Original")

 ### Barcode Found